Endoscopic Nerve Rhizotomy (Radiofrequency)

 Smoking: Avoid smoking.
 Smoking decreases the rate of bone and skin healing and also interferes with the effectiveness of pain medication.

-Follow-Up: You may experience soreness in your back for up to 2 weeks.
-You will have a post-operative appointment approximately 2 weeks after surgery.
+Follow-Up: You will have a post-operative appointment approximately 2 weeks after surgery.